ansible/ansible/docs/docsite/rst/faq.rst

 Conditionals are always run through Jinja2 as to resolve the expression, so `when:`, `failed_when:` and `changed_when:` are always templated and you should avoid adding `{{}}`.

-In most other cases you should always use the brackets, even if previously you could use variables without specifying (like `with_` clauses), as this made it hard to distinguish between an undefined variable and a string.
+In most other cases you should always use the brackets, even if previously you could use variables without specifying (like `loop` or `with_` clauses), as this made it hard to distinguish between an undefined variable and a string.

 Another rule is 'moustaches don't stack'.
 We often see this: